-Description Returns the range code from a specified analog output aa (range 00-FF) represents the 2-character hexadecimal Modbus address of the ADAM-6000 module you want to nn (range 00-07) represents the specific channel you want to read the range code.
+Description Returns the range code from a specified analog output aa (range 00-FF) represents the 2-character hexadecimal slave address of the ADAM-6000 module you want to interrogate.
+(Always 01)

 Syntax \$aaCnn(cr)

 C is the Analog Output Range Code command.